[...] with Charlene Kluegel's soaring violin providing a ray of light over the dark, driving insistence of the cellos and basses.

 Charlene Kluegel’s commitment to the advancement of emerging artists has taken her to education residencies and masterclasses at the Eastman School of Music, Northwestern University, the University of Texas at Austin, Bowling Green State University, Roosevelt University, and Lawrence University.
 Her primary research is in the practical intersection between pedagogy and performance practice and has published a pedagogical handbook on style and tempo considerations in orchestral violin excerpts.
 She continues her dedication to research through her tenure on the Editorial Board of the American String Teacher Journal.
 She has previously taught at the Peabody Institute of Music and Fresh Inc Festival and currently serves on faculty at the Music Institute of Chicago.

-Prior to graduating from Cornell University, Ms. Kluegel studied at the Hochschule der Künste Bern.
-She completed her Master of Music degree under Pamela Frank at the Peabody Institute of Music where she also served as her studio assistant.
-As a recipient of the Indiana University Artistic Excellence Award, she is a Doctor of Music from Indiana University.
+Prior to graduating from Cornell University, Ms. Kluegel studied at the Hochschule der Künste Bern, Switzerland.
+She holds a Masters of Music and Graduate Performance Diploma from the Peabody Institute of Music and, as a recipient of the Indiana University Artistic Excellence Award she received her Doctor of Music from Indiana University.
 She studied under Pamela Frank, Jorja Fleezanis, Susan Waterbury, Stanley Ritchie, and Monika Urbaniak-Lisik.

-Ms. Kluegel is honored to be a Larsen Strings Performing Artist.
+Charlene Kluegel is honored to receive string sponsorship from Larsen Strings A/S.